eluzix/claritus-website/content/lp/portfolio-tracking.md

 ---
-title: A Simple Way to Keep <br/> Track of <span class="is-green">Your Wealth</span>
 date: 2020-01-01T09:30:01+03:00
+styleSource: scss/portfolio-home-lp.scss
+sitemapExclude: true

+url: /lp/portfolio-tracking
+type: lp
+layout: portfolio-tracking
+content_class: landing-page home home-wealth

+title: A Simple Way to Keep <br/> Track of <span class="is-green">Your Portfolio</span>
-heroText: Claritus is a technology-driven private wealth service that allows you to track, understand, and take control of your wealth - all in one place!
+heroText: Finally, a 360° view of your portfolio that lets you track, understand, and be in complete control of all of your assets and investments - all in one place!
 heroImg: /images/section-hero.png

 section1Title: Clear & Concise